Plan Your Perfect Summer Travel Capsule Wardrobe

 I’ve also written up a full list of travel accessories for Europe that might be helpful to you when deciding what accessories to bring on your upcoming travels.

-Are there any other items you would include in a summer travel capsule wardrobe?
+Are there any other cute travel outfits for summer that you would include in a summer capsule wardrobe?
 Let us know in the comments below!
 And, in the meantime, check out these other posts: